JardaMartan/meeting-recording/README.md

 The Bot works as a user front-end.
 The Bot uses websockets for its communication, it's based on [Webex Bot](https://pypi.org/project/webex-bot/) by [Finbarr Brady](mailto:finbarr.brady@gmail.com).
 The advantage of this approach is that there is no need for [Webhooks](https://developer.webex.com/docs/webhooks) or any special firewall setup.
 From the network perspective the Bot works as a Webex App.
 The Webex API calls are performed via standard HTTPS using [Webex Teams SDK](https://webexteamssdk.readthedocs.io/en/latest/index.html).

 ### 1. Space Meeting Forwarding
-Space meeting recording is sent to a Space as a special kind of message which provides integrated playback client.
+Space meeting recording is sent to a Space as a special kind of message which provides an integrated playback client.
 <img src="./images/space_meeting_1.png" width="50%">
 The recording can be forwarded by clicking on a **Forward** icon.
 <img src="./images/space_meeting_2.png" width="50%">